debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_3.md

 Once we had the memory dump and registers, we needed to use an emulator.
 For this we decided to use [qiling](https://github.com/qilingframework/qiling).
 We liked that it would at least try to emulate some of the syscalls for us that we were bound to hit during this experiment.

 So once we load the state into qiling and run the emulation to the end of the packet parsing function everything should just work right?
 Absolutely not!
-The first problem we were running into were functions that  With malloc, we ran into issues with it trying to do stuff with pthread functions, like pthread_mutex_lock.
+The first problem we were running into were functions that used malloc.
+We also ran into issues with it trying to do stuff with pthread functions, like pthread_mutex_lock.
 It would try to read from an address at a very high address that wasn't mapped, like `0xfffffbf0`.
 We weren't sure what this was doing, so we ended up using hooks to bypass these.
 So we ended up using unicorn's simple heap implementation instead inside of our hooks.
 This has disadvantages obviously, like we are no longer using the real malloc implementation, but we just kept going forward.

 > TODO: insert image of hooks